The Story Behind the Formula: Mood Juice

 I thought of the struggles I myself have in common with them — obstacles that we’ve shared during late night heart to hearts and vented about together.

-The one that came up over and over again and has affected the greatest number of people I care for is depression and low mood.
+The one that came up over and over again and has affected the greatest number of people I care for is trouble with mood and motivation.

-Because of this, I knew I had to include a formula that would support brain and neurotransmitter health in a way that helps your outlook seem a little brighter, and helps stressful times feel a bit more manageable.
+Because of this, I knew I had to include a formula that would support brain health in a way that helps your outlook feel a little brighter, and helps stressful times feel a bit more manageable.

 THE STORY BEHIND THE FORMULA

 There’s nothing more comforting than knowing you have a tool for the difficult days in your arsenal, which is why I created mood juice.
-I want you to have something you can always turn to when you’re feeling blue in your ‘herbal first aid kit.’
+I want you to have something you can always turn to in order to lift your spirits and support your nervous system.

-Again, rather than being a “magic bullet,” this formula is designed to calm, strengthen, and restore the entire nervous system, relieving anxiety and gently boosting mood over time.
+Rather than being a “magic bullet,” this formula is designed to calm, and strengthen the nervous system, supporting tension relief and gently supporting your sense of well being.
 My goal was to soothe your nerves, help you think clearly and positively, and help you feel happier naturally.

 THE HERBS + BENEFITS